ScrappyHub/rooted-platform/governance/ROOTED_SANCTUARY_NONPROFIT_LAW.md

 ## 🚨 VIOLATIONS

-If a sanctuary is ever granted commercial tools:
+If a sanctuary is EVER granted commercial tools:

-- Immediate revoke
+- Immediate commercial revocation
-- Forced audit
+- Forced forensic audit
 - Admin privilege review
-- Possible permanent removal from the platform
+- Possible permanent entity removal
+- Governance escalation

+---

+## ✅ FINAL DECLARATION

+Sanctuaries are protected civic entities.

+They may NEVER be:

+- Turned into profit engines
+- Used as marketing fronts
+- Converted into hidden labor funnels
+- Exploited for extraction

+They exist in ROOTED for:

+Care
+Education
+Protection
+Community Trust
+Public Good

+This protection cannot be weakened, delayed, or negotiated.